vEnhance/1802/src/flux.typ

     (such as horizontal/vertical slicing, polar coordinates, change of variables, etc.).
 ]

-Let's give one example corresponding to each row of @table-magic-cross-prod-n-dS.
+Let's give one example corresponding to each row of @table-surfcross-2.

 #sample[
   Consider the surface $cal(S)$ defined by $z = x^3 + y^3$ for